Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 What is the difference between a knit golf polo and performance piqué?

-A knit golf polo usually reads more premium, more textured, and more style-led, while performance piqué is more standardized, more repeatable, and easier to scale for core programs.
+A knit golf polo usually reads more premium, more textured, and more style-led, while performance piqué is more standardized, more repeatable, and easier to scale for core golf programs.
+Performance piqué is usually the safer choice for uniforms and reorders.
+Knit golf polos are better for premium capsules and higher-margin retail programs.

 Is a waffle knit polo shirt good for golf?

 Yes, when the brief is clear.
-A waffle knit polo shirt can work well for golf if the brand wants a softer premium look, but snag resistance and wash stability should be checked early.
+A waffle knit polo shirt can work well for golf if the brand wants a softer premium look with breathable texture.
+However, snag resistance and wash stability should be checked early because waffle structures can be more sensitive than standard performance piqué.

 When should brands use a cable knit polo sweater instead of a standard polo?

-A cable knit polo sweater works best for shoulder-season assortments, pro shop gifting, and premium small-batch programs where texture and higher price positioning matter more than pure performance efficiency.
+A cable knit polo sweater works best for shoulder-season assortments, pro shop gifting, resort golf retail, and premium small-batch programs where texture and higher price positioning matter more than pure performance efficiency.

 Are viscose knit polos and merino knit polos too risky for private label?